beemojs/beemo/docs/tips.md

 ## Output Verbosity

-Console output can be controlled with the `--output` option and a numerical value between 1 and 3 (default).
+Console output can be controlled with the `--output` option and a numerical value of 1 (compact), 2 (normal), and 3 (verbose).
 More information is logged the higher the range.
 To hide all output, use `--silent` instead.

 ## CLI Themes